- Get Involved

 Emma Carew Grovum of The Daily Beast teaches at the Murfreesboro, Tennessee, NewsTrain in 2016.

 APME's NewsTrain is a national touring workshop that has served more than 7,000 journalists in 80+ cities since 2003.
 Programs are designed to provide affordable, high-quality training in the digital skills, knowledge and information journalists need in a rapidly changing media world.

-The early-bird registration rate will be $75, increasing to $85 about one month before the event.
+The early-bird registration rate for NewsTrain is $75, increasing to $85 about one month before the event.

 NewsTrain programs are aimed at newsroom editors and managers, reporters, copy editors, visual journalists and online producers working on multiple platforms.
 College journalism educators and student journalists have found NewsTrain valuable.
 Public relations specialists and public information officers also have benefited.